 Since there is no cure for monkeypox, early detection is key.
 The sooner you know you have monkeypox, the sooner you can isolate yourself, start treatment, and prevent the virus from spreading.

-How do you test for monkeypox
+How do you test for monkeypox?

 The World Health Organization recommends that samples for laboratory confirmation of monkeypox be taken from skin lesion surfaces and exudates.

 Generally, with vigorous swabbing, sufficient monkeypox virus DNA is present on the surface.
-A healthcare provider in PPE can collect two swab samples directly from each lesion, roof, or lesion crust, preferably from different locations on the body or from lesions which differ in appearance, for testing.
+A healthcare provider in PPE can collect two swab samples directly from each lesion, roof, or lesion crust, preferably from different locations on the body or from lesions that differ in appearance, for testing.

 Each swab will go into separate containers to be tested by a Laboratory Response Network or authorized commercial laboratory.